Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 section will walk you through the process of setting up a new assessment with multiple subtests.

-1. Click the “New” button just below the ‘Groups’ button on the Group homepage and a box will appear for you to name your new assessment, as shown below:
+1. Click the "New" button just below the ‘Groups’ button on the Group homepage and a box will appear for you to name your new assessment, as shown below:

 <!-- -->

-2. Name your assessment, then click “Save.”
-Your assessment will now appear in the “Group assessments” section of the homepage, which is categorized alphabetically.
+2. Name your assessment, then click "Save."
+Your assessment will now appear in the "Group assessments" section of the homepage, which is categorized alphabetically.

 <!-- -->